salil-01/BiteBook/readme.md

 Bite Book is a full-stack web application that allows users to explore various delicious food items, view their details, and place orders for their favorite dishes.
 The application is designed to provide a seamless and user-friendly experience for food enthusiasts to discover and order their desired meals.

-This project was developed by me as a learning experience to explore new technology stacks, including Angular, Flask, and Tailwind CSS.
+This project was developed as a learning experience to explore new technology stacks, including Angular, Flask, and Tailwind CSS.
 As a beginner, I was not familiar with these technologies, but with the help of generative AI and the guidance provided, I was able to learn and implement them effectively within a short period of time.

 ## Features